GENERAL EDUCATION at AUA

 No. Minors are optional.

-A minor does not appear on the diploma.
-A is documented on a student’s transcript.
+A minor does not appear on the diploma, but is documented on the student’s transcript.

-Currently, AUA offers the following minors: Environmental Studies; Genocide Studies and Human Rights; and Philosophy, Politics, and Economics.
+Currently, AUA offers the following minors: Environmental Studies; Genocide Studies and Human Rights; Gender Studies; and Philosophy, Politics, and Economics.
 For more information about minors visit https://gened.aua.am/minors/.

-If you are experiencing technical difficulties, email the AUA Information & Communication Technologies Services at [email protected]
+If you are experiencing technical difficulties, email the AUA Information & Communication Technologies Services (ICST) at [email protected]

-Contact information for all AUA faculty and staff can be found on University directory available at the bottom of AUA’s front webpage or directly at https://directory.aua.am/
+Contact information for all AUA faculty and staff is available on the University directory located at the bottom of AUA’s front webpage or directly at https://directory.aua.am/

-For more information about General Education email at [email protected]
+For more information about General Education, contact a General Education Advisor at [email protected].